SAIC | MFA5010 | Chaosmotic Systems: Culture, Cosmology, and Computation

 In case of an emergency, please contact SAIC Campus Security, 24 hours a day, by visiting any campus security desk or calling 312.899.1230.
 They can assist you and/or connect you with a staff member who can provide support for you.

-Food and Housing
+Food and Housing Resources

-Resources If you have difficulty affording groceries or accessing food every day, and/or do not have a safe and stable place to live, please contact the Office of Student Affairs - (312) 629-6800 / studenthelp@saic.edu during business hours.
+If you have difficulty affording groceries or accessing food every day, and/or do not have a safe and stable place to live, please contact the Office of Student Affairs - (312) 629-6800 / studenthelp@saic.edu during business hours.
 If you contact them after hours, someone will respond the next business day.
+You can also find links and resources at this site, curated by Student Affairs: Student Support Resources and Information

 SAIC Food Pantry

 Spoonful Food Pantry is available to current SAIC students who are experiencing difficulty accessing food because of a financial emergency or ongoing constraints.
-Students can request a pre-packaged bag of non-perishable groceries (vegan and gluten free available) by completing the online form Once approved, students will receive a pre-packaged bag of non-perishable groceries.
+Students can request a pre-packaged bag of non-perishable groceries (vegan and gluten free available) by completing the online form.
+Once approved, students will receive a pre-packaged bag of non-perishable groceries.

 Wellness Center